er345ssdlh/ozhera-site/src/en/docs/deployment.md

 - If you already have RocketMQ, you don't need k8s to set it up:
   1. Turn off the "Create resources based on yaml" button;
   2. Fill in the correct url, accessKey, and secretKey of the existing RocketMQ cluster;
   3. By default, the operator will automatically create the topics required by OzHera. **If the url, ak, and sk you entered do not have permission to create topics, or if the existing RocketMQ cluster does not allow topic creation through the API, you need to manually create the required topics in advance**.
-The topics required by OzHera are stored in the "topics" member variable of the run.mone.ozhera.operator.service.RocketMQSerivce class.
+The topics required by Apache OzHera(Incubating) are stored in the "topics" member variable of the run.mone.ozhera.operator.service.RocketMQSerivce class.

 ![ozhera-rocketmq2.jpg](/images/ozhera-rocketmq2.jpg)